Angle Definition

 Introduction to Angle Definition

-For example, if you open a book a little, two sides form an angle in the corner where they are involved.
+Angle definition states that an angle is formed when two lines meet at a common point called the vertex.
+These lines are called the arms of an angle.
+For example, a right angle measures exactly 90°, while an acute angle is less than 90°.
 Angles help us measure how much something has turned or opened.
 They are measured in degrees (°).
 A small angle means a small opening, and a big angle means a wide opening.
-So, an angle is simply the space between two lines that meet at a common point.
+So, an angle definition is simply explaining the opening or turning between two lines that meet at a common point.

 Table of Contents